December 15th, 2014

 John will be responsible for leading New Covenant House through the balance of a Capital Campaign targeted to raise $1.7 million for a new facility scheduled to open in the Spring of 2015.
 The “new” New Covenant House will encompass 8,000 square feet of space at 174 Richmond Hill, a major expansion from its current 2,000 square foot location.

 New Covenant House is the largest soup kitchen in lower Fairfield County and serves hot meals twice a day, 365 days a year.
 Including the breakfast program and food pantry, it provides over 700,000 meals a year.
 The need for this humanitarian service has doubled in the past 6 years.

-Founded over 36 years ago, New Covenant House is an inter-faith project of Catholic Charities of Fairfield County, the largest non-governmental provider of human services in the area.
+Founded over 36 years ago, New Covenant House is an inter-faith program of Catholic Charities of Fairfield County, the largest non-governmental provider of human services in the area.
 They serve the needy and vulnerable including the homeless, elderly, disabled, working poor, and children.
 No one is turned away.
-There are no requirements to enter the NCH doors, except a mutual exchange of respect and dignity.
+There are no requirements to enter the New Covenant House doors, except a mutual exchange of respect and dignity.

-To learn more and to donate, please go to www.nchstamford.org/capital-campaign.
+To learn more about New Covenant House or to donate, please go to www.nchstamford.org/capital-campaign.